 Xtra for 9″ Landing Feet (6-Pack) – Xtra fits 9” round metal feet on many Class A and 5th Wheels RVs.

 Rival for RVA Landing Feet (8″ 3-Pack) – Explicitly made for 8″ round RVA jack feet.
 This configuration is for most larger Class A Motorhomes.

-As you’ve just read, this innovative RV component not only protects your RV jack pads, but also the asphalt and parking lot surfaces.
+RV SnapPad is an essential RV component that not only protects your RV jack pads, but also parking surfaces.

 The reason why they are named RV SnapPads is because they install in just a snap!
 And they snap right onto your leveling jack’s feet permanently.
 No more crawling under your RV to adjust leveling blocks in the rain, snow, or hot sun.

 RV SnapPad is a must-have upgrade to your RV’s leveling system that will preserve your jack pads for years!

 DISCLOSURE: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.